 I use a fully-encrypted Lenovo Ideapad with GNU/Linux operating system installed on it as my personal computer.
 I mostly use it do update my websites, check my emails, listen to music, and write notes.
-My favorite GNU/Linux distro is Fedora and I use it for most of my works.
+My current favorite GNU/Linux distro is Trisquel and I use it for most of my works.
 I also have QubesOS installed on a computer I do my hacks on.

 I do own a smartphone.
 I have a LineageOS phone which runs software libre only.
 Using a phone puts you in risk of being spied on so I mostly keep it in certain places I do not carry it with myself to places I want to keep anonymous.